Categorical semantics of compositional reinforcement learning: A Compositional Theory of Reinforcement Learning

 Since $f$ is injective, we may consider the state space $S_1$ as a subset of $S_2$.
-Moreover, the condition that diagram~\ref{action-space compat diagram} is cartesian means that the only available actions on $S_1$ come from MDP $\mM_1$.
-Thus, $\mM_1$ being a full subprocess of $\mM_2$ implies that an agent following the MDP $\mM_2$ who finds themself at a state $s_1 \in S_1$ will remain within $S_1$ no matter which action $a_1 \in \Astar_1$ they elect to apply.
+Moreover, the condition that diagram~\eqref{action-space compat diagram} is cartesian means that $S_1$ is closed under actions in $\mM_2$ and the state-action spaces of $\mM_1$ and $\mM_2$ coincide over $S_1$.
+Thus, $\mM_1$ being a full subprocess of $\mM_2$ implies that an agent following the MDP $\mM_2$ who finds themself at a state $s_1 \in S_1$ will remain within $S_1$ no matter which action $a_1 \in \Astar_1$ they elect to take.